 Rivaroxaban (Oral route)

-Discontinuing rivaroxaban places patients at an increased risk of thrombotic events such as stroke.
-If anticoagulation with rivaroxaban must be discontinued for a reason other than pathological bleeding, consider administering another anticoagulant.
+Premature discontinuation of any oral anticoagulant, including rivaroxaban, increases the risk of thrombotic events.
+To reduce this risk, consider coverage with another anticoagulant if rivaroxaban is discontinued for a reason other than pathological bleeding or completion of a course of therapy.
 Epidural or spinal hematomas, which may result in long-term or permanent paralysis, have occurred in patients treated with rivaroxaban who are receiving neuraxial anesthesia or undergoing spinal puncture.
-Factors that can increase the risk of developing these hematomas include: use of indwelling epidural catheters, concomitant use of drugs affecting hemostasis such as NSAIDs, platelet inhibitors, or other anticoagulants, or history of traumatic or repeated epidural or spinal puncture, spinal deformity, or spinal surgery.
+Optimal timing between the administration of rivaroxaban and neuraxial procedures is not known.
+Factors that can increase the risk of developing these hematomas include: use of indwelling epidural catheters; concomitant use of drugs affecting hemostasis, such as NSAIDs, platelet inhibitors, or other anticoagulants; or history of traumatic or repeated epidural or spinal puncture, spinal deformity, or spinal surgery.
 Monitor patients frequently for neurological impairment.
 If neurological compromise is noted, urgent treatment is necessary.
 Consider risks/benefits before neuraxial intervention in patients anticoagulated or to be anticoagulated for thromboprophylaxis .

 Factor Xa Inhibitor